 Families have different ways of celebrating Advent.
 When I was growing up, one way we celebrated was by getting a Christmas tree.
 Finding the tree was a man’s job, so each year Dad and I would head into the woods on the first or second Sunday of December.
-In the 1950’s, northern Wisconsin seemed to have more snow on the ground in December than it does today.
-We usually pushed through a foot or more of the white stuff, and one year when the snow was especially deep I remember having to walk in my father’s tracks as he broke trail.

 It was easier to take the criticism if we were eating one of Grandma Rang’s Date Cookies.
 Baking those was one way my mother celebrated Advent, and they were Dad’s favorite cookie.

 They are one of my favorites too.
 About twenty years ago, the tradition of these cookies was enriched for me by a wonderful lady, Hazel Olson, who gave me a cookie cutter that had belonged to her husband’s grandmother.
-It is a tinned steel cutter with fluted sides, an inexpensive tool that was probably made sometime in the middle of the 19th century.
+It is a tinned steel cutter with fluted sides, a tool that was probably made sometime in the middle of the 19th century.
 The handle is missing and the plating is worn off in a few places, but it works fine and feels good in my hand as I cut the rich dough.

 INGREDIENTS FOR DATE FILLING: